I have to confess I’m a little obsessed with wrap bracelets at the moment, I got this one for my birthday:

 The only way to find out whether you have cool or warm undertones is by having your colours analysed in person.
 Some people offer online colour analysis where you send them a series of photos.
 I love the idea of it, but unfortunately it’s often inaccurate.
 It’s impossible to simply look at someone and tell what season they are (although I’m often asked to do this! 😉 ).
 During an in-person colour analysis session it’s important that you see the way the colours change your skin, in real time, in front of the mirror.
 Watching your skin react and your face change is all part of the (deeply exciting) process.

-If you’ve dyed or bleached your hair, I will ask that you wear my white head scarf (sorry about that).
-It really is important though.
-Bring a hair brush along for afterwards if you’re worried 🙂
+If you’ve dyed or bleached your hair, I will ask that you wear my (very fetching) white head scarf during the draping.

-If there isn’t enough natural light I won’t hazard a guess at your season.
+If there isn’t enough natural light I won’t hazard a guess at your season (God forbid!).
 I’ll return another day or, if possible, find us another location.

-You will need to be sat in front of a full length mirror.
-If you don’t have one let me know and I can bring mine.
+You will need to be sat in front of a mirror so you can see what I see as I drape you.
+If you don’t have one, just let me know and I can bring mine.

-If you wear glasses, please wear contact lenses if at all possible.
-I want you to see how the colours affect your skin.
-This is incredibly important.
+If you usually wear glasses, please wear contact lenses if at all possible.

-Please do try and keep an open mind.
+Come with an open mind.
 I absolutely understand that if you’ve been wearing black all your life you might feel uncomfortable at first being diagnosed as a Spring/Summer/Autumn.
-I anticipate compliments galore as you wear your new colours.
+But, rest assured, you will receive compliments galore as you wear your new colours!

-I’m more than happy to drape children (and partners) but do bear in mind they need to be willing and able to sit for up to an hour.
+I’m always happy to drape children (and partners) but do bear in mind they need to be willing and able to sit for up to an hour.

-We both need to be able to concentrate so a space free of distractions for the session is important.
-No children please.
+We both need to be able to concentrate, so a space free of distractions for the session is important.

-Bring a camera if you want.
-I am more than happy to take pictures of you looking amazing in your best colours.
-I think this is a fantastic reminder and can be useful to look back on if you have any concerns about your season.
+Bring a camera/smartphone if you want.
+I am more than happy to take pictures of you looking amazing in your best colours!

 What does it cost?
 I charge £80 for a colour analysis session which includes the swatch book.
-If you are a considerable distance from me I may need to add a little extra on for petrol.
-I do group discounts.
-The cost reduces to £70 each for two or more.
-Depending on the time of year I can typically fit no more than 4 sessions in a day.
+If you are a considerable distance from me I may need to add on extra for petrol or travel costs.
+I do group discounts; the cost reduces to £70 each for two or more.
+Depending on the time of year I can typically fit no more than 3-4 sessions in a day.

 Where will it take place?
-Wherever you like although most clients prefer I come to them.
-I can come to your home or even your workplace just so long as we have a quiet room with good natural light.
+Wherever you like, although most clients prefer I come to them.
+I can come to your home or even your workplace just so long as we have a quiet room with excellent natural light.
 If you’d like to come to me this can be arranged too, just let me know.

 How long will it take?
-Please allow at least 2 hours.
-Most people are done within the hour, others are a little trickier.
-I like to allow plenty of time for questions and for playing with make-up.
+Please allow at least 2-3 hours.
+I like for us to have plenty of time for chatting, questions and for playing with make-up afterwards.

 Can I bring a friend?
 Yes!
 Absolutely.
 The more the merrier.
 It’ll be magical for them to watch.

 Is there a reason why I shouldn’t be analysed?
 If you are taking medication that changes the colour of your skin.
 If you feel unwell (we’ll reschedule).
-If you have a deep tan or are sun burnt we’ll need to wait until this has faded.
-A light tan shouldn’t be too much of a problem but anything more than that might be.
+If you have a very deep tan, fake tan, or are sun burnt (we’ll need to wait until this has faded).

 Will I need to throw away my entire wardrobe if I’ve been buying the wrong colours?
-Not if you don’t want to!
+No, not if you don’t want to!
 Some people have the motivation and means to do that, but generally speaking I recommend that clients go through their wardrobe and swatch their clothes.
 Compliant clothes go on the right, non-compliant on the left.
-As you wear out the clothes on the left, replace them with compliant ones.
-You don’t need to start big either.
+As you wear out the clothes on the left, you can replace them with compliant ones.
+You don’t need to start big, either.
 Scarves, lipstick and nail varnish are a great way of introducing your new colours without breaking the bank.